jordan-yee/kakoune-git-mode/README.md

 | b       | show blame       |
 | h       | hide diff/blame  |

-*These actions improve upon the corresponding, default Kakoune commands:
-- next/previous hunk mappings run `:git update-diff` before `git next/prev-hunk`, so as long as you save the file before using the mapping
-- more on show-diff mode below

 ### show-diff mode

 show-diff mode executes `git show-diff`, displaying changes in the gutter, and triggers a locked user-mode with mappings for navigating the hunks using either the standard n/p keys or j/k vi keys.
 This is meant to be a the primary way to